tomasdimeo/amex_challenge_data_analysis/README.md

     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```

+3. **Run this code in the Jupyter Notebook "amex_data_res.ipynb" to download all the files:**
+    ```bash
+    !pip install kagglehub # If you don't have the library. import kagglehub

+    # Download latest version
+    path = kagglehub.dataset_download("pratsharma7/the-american-express-campus-challenge-dataset")

+    print("Path to dataset files:", path)
+    ```

-3. All the necessary libraries are in the Jupyter Notebook with instructions on how to install them.
+4. **All the necessary libraries are in the Jupyter Notebook with instructions on how to install them.**

 ## 🎯 Key Insights & Conclusions